lawdpls/lawdpls.github.io/04/README.md

 We gathered totally 10 people to conduct the experiment, for each of the participants 20 charts per type are shown, amounts to a total number of 80 charts.
 In each chart 10 random values will be generated, with two randomly marked.
 The two marked values are never adjacent to each other, and the chart is uncolored.

-- We have some ideas to test adjacency and/or color, see Design Achievement section for more information.
+- We have some ideas on testing adjacency and/or color, see Design Achievement section for more information.

 Each participant are told to compare the value of marked value following the instruction.
 We decide to not explicitly tell participants what channel to look at, otherwise the misleading features of radial axis will be lost.